 7. Lift up your pattern piece and see your new added ‘wedge’.
 This will give you more room at the bust.
 Cut out your new pattern piece.
 Don’t forget to add in the notches!

 Do I need to do any adjustments to any other pieces?
 No!
 That is another bonus of this quick and dirty method.
-The length of the armscye has not changed drastically enough to warrant adjusting the sleeve and the back side seam can be matched up with the new front side seam.
-Remember, this adjustment works best for small FBA’s, so if you need to add a lot of extra room for the girls, try the adjustment method we will be covering tomorrow.
+The length of the armscye has not changed drastically enough to warrant adjusting the sleeve and back side seam.
+Remember, this adjustment works best for small FBA’s on, so if you need to add a lot of extra room for the girls, try the full-on FBA method for a bodice without any darts.

 I hope this post on doing a ‘cheater’ FBA has been helpful!
 Let me know if you have tried this before or any other tips you have for making this method work for you!